YessiOT/EDA/README.md

 # EDA
-Some visualization and data analysis excercises.
+Some visualization and data analysis excercises with pandas.